Vishwamithra37/Migrathor/readme.md

 ## :sparkles: Features ##

-:heavy_check_mark: Backup your openstack and store the required files in one temp folder!;\
+:heavy_check_mark: Backup your openstack and store the required files in one temp folder;\
-:heavy_check_mark: Deployment agnostic, you only need admin rights of the openstack and the RC file!;\
+:heavy_check_mark: Deployment agnostic, you only need admin rights of the openstack and the RC file;\
 :heavy_check_mark: Easy to tead, modify and edit to match your needs!;

 ## :rocket: Technologies ##